DOAJ/doaj/static_content/_docs/content/faq.md

 **Reason**: At least one of your articles matched two or more other articles already in DOAJ, and as a result we don't know which one to update.

 **Resolution**: Ensure that all your articles have the correct DOI and Fulltext links.
 If you still don't have any luck, please [contact us](/contact/) with the details; we may need to clean up your existing articles manually.

----

-## Do you have any restrictions on the reuse of your metadata?

-The data in DOAJ is currently licensed to you under a [Creative Commons Attribution-ShareAlike License (CC BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/).
-You should familiarise yourself with [the legal code](https://creativecommons.org/licenses/by-sa/4.0/legalcode) for this license.

-The rights of the site-generated metadata in the Atom feed are listed in the feed.

----

-## What code is DOAJ built with?

-DOAJ is a Python/Flask web app with a JSON document store.
-The code is open source and can be found in [our GitHub repository](https://github.com/DOAJ/doaj).

-DOAJ uses Bootstrap which is the framework used to build the DOAJ website.
-This contains some Javascript for some of its features.